tcode2k16/blog/content/posts/2018/dctf-final-writeup.md

 });
 ```

 One key point in the progress is to correctly compile the application binary interface (ABI) for the smart contract.
-You can think of ABI as the protocol that dictates how machines talks to each other, and because every smart contract is unique, each have its own ABI that is directly compiled from the solidity source code.
+You can think of ABI as the protocol that dictates how machines talk to each other, and because every smart contract is unique, each has its own ABI that is directly compiled from the solidity source code.

 I used [solcjs](https://github.com/ethereum/solc-js) to compile the ABI because I am already using javascript for my program, but keep in mind that a web tool such as [Remix](https://remix.ethereum.org/) can do the job just as well.

 ## Deeper into the abyss

 Now finally, we can start to look at the smart contract itself and find the vulnerability.
-I relayed heavily on this article: [Solidity Security: Comprehensive list of known attack vectors and common anti-patterns](https://blog.sigmaprime.io/solidity-security.html) as it is both up-to-date ad easy to understand.
+I relayed heavily on this article: [Solidity Security: Comprehensive list of known attack vectors and common anti-patterns](https://blog.sigmaprime.io/solidity-security.html) as it is both up-to-date and easy to understand.

-I patiently went through each and everyone of the possible attack vectors and tried to spot them in the smart contract code provided.
+I patiently went through each and every one of the possible attack vectors and tried to spot them in the smart contract code provided.

-Finally, my effort paid off as I found the vulnerability that I am looking for: [Unintialised Storage Pointers](https://blog.sigmaprime.io/solidity-security.html#storage).
+Finally, my effort paid off as I found the vulnerability that I am looking for: [Uninitialised Storage Pointers](https://blog.sigmaprime.io/solidity-security.html#storage).

 ## Problem with the void